|The Generic Approach|

 - Mancala games

 The first two are 'existential' in that the object is to eliminate either the 'heart', as in chess, or 'body & limb' as in draughts.
-The other themes are 'co-existential' in that the object is to grab more or be faster, without necessarily cutting the other player's throat.
+The other themes are 'co-existential' in that the object is to grab more, or connect sooner or to be faster, without necessarily cutting the other player's throat.

 - The Generic Approach